 However, the panel agreed that should not discount your space from feeling beautiful.
 “It could be your bedroom, your living room, your kitchen.
 No matter the space, make sure you feel beautiful in it,” said Sophie.
 If you’re looking to do an entire home redesign, she also suggested starting with the room where you spend the most time.
 Focus your energy and inspiration into where you and your family gravitate.

 Thank you to all who made the event possible, especially our partners from House Beautiful and Valspar.
-And to gourmet cotton candy purveyor Spin-Spun who supplied tasty flavors like Lemongrass, Blueberry and Apple Pie (all which could make great paint names), and thanks to The Broken Shaker for serving up handcrafted cocktails and Pure Kitchen for some serious snacks.
+And to gourmet cotton candy purveyor Spin-Spun who supplied tasty flavors like Lemongrass, Blueberry and Apple Pie (all which could make great paint names), and thanks to The Broken Shaker for serving up handcrafted drinks and Pure Kitchen for some serious snacks.
 Be sure to join us for our next event!

 Searching for more color inspiration?